mongodb/mongo-python-driver/doc/examples/custom_type.rst

 ===================

 This is an example of using a custom type with PyMongo.
-The example here shows how to subclass :class:`~bson.codec_options.TypeCodecBase` to write a type codec, which is used to populate a :class:`~bson.codec_options.TypeRegistry`.
+The example here shows how to subclass :class:`~bson.codec_options.TypeCodec` to write a type codec, which is used to populate a :class:`~bson.codec_options.TypeRegistry`.
 The type registry can then be used to create a custom-type-aware :class:`~pymongo.collection.Collection`.
 Read and write operations